padmalathak/demo-repo/README.md

 # demo-repo
-Demo to learn about Github
+Demo to learn about Github and different commands of Git Clone
+Add
+Commit
+Push